-A court ha ordered that Taner Kılıç, the Chair of Amnesty Turkey, should be released from jail today after over 432 days in prison.
+Taner Kılıç, the Honorary Chair of Amnesty Turkey, was released from jail today after 432 days in prison.

-The court in Istanbul conditionally released him on bail – he is still charged of “membership of a terrorist organisation”.
+The court in Istanbul conditionally released him on bail – he is still charged with “membership of a terrorist organisation”.

 Millions of people worldwide have taken action on this case, which has no doubt pressured the authorities, helping to secure Taner’s release.